nest/nest-simulator/doc/htmldoc/installation/docker.rst

 .. code-block:: bash

-    docker run -it --rm -v %cd%:/opt/data -p 8080:8080 -e NEST_CONTAINER_MODE=<args> /
+    docker run -it --rm -v %cd%:/opt/data -p 8080:8080 -e NEST_CONTAINER_MODE=<args> \
-        docker-registry.ebrains.eu/nest/nest-simulator:<version>
+        nest/nest-simulator:<TAG>

 In Powershell, '%cd%' might not work for the current directory.
 Then you should explicitly specify a folder with existing write permissions.

-In any case, this will download the docker image with the pre-installed NEST master from docker-registry.ebrains.eu and start it.
+In any case, this will download the docker image with the pre-installed NEST master from https://hub.docker.com/r/nest/nest-simulator and start it.
 After booting an URL is presented.
 Click on it or copy it to your browser.
 Voilá Jupyter notebook starts from the docker image.

 You can update the image with:

 .. code-block:: bash

-    docker pull docker-registry.ebrains.eu/nest/nest-simulator:<version>
+    docker pull nest/nest-simulator:<TAG>